-Rory Hoy is an Award Winning Music Producer/Film Maker and DJ.
-He is the Winner of the Yorkshire Young Achiever of the Year Award 2012 in the Arts Category, which he won alongside actor Mikey North who plays Gary Windass in Coronation St. He has 4 critically acclaimed albums under his belt on Freddy Fresh’s Howlin’ Records label (USA) and numerous singles, EPs, remixes and collaborations on labels including SKINT Records (UK), Funk Weapons (USA), BigM Productions (Germany), Pig Balls (Switzerland), Bulabeats (Ireland), Twin-Town Productions (Germany), Freshly Squeezed (UK), Melting Pot Music (Germany) and Sunday Best Recordings (UK).
+Rory Hoy is a Multi- Award Winning Music Producer/Film Maker and DJ.
+He was the Winner of the Yorkshire Young Achiever of the Year Award 2012 hosted by ITV, in the Arts Category, which he won alongside actor Mikey North who plays Gary Windass in Coronation St. He has 5 critically acclaimed albums under his belt on Freddy Fresh’s Howlin’ Records label (USA) and numerous singles, EPs, remixes and collaborations on various labels worldwide.

 His first album ‘Cosmic Child’, mostly chillout and ambient beats, is regularly played as background music in USA on various American airlines and in department stores such as Macy’s.
-His second album ‘Standing on Dust’, more funky breaks, included tracks played on the PRS Dance Podcast and featured regularly on Craig Charles’ BBC6 Music ‘Funk & Soul Show’, as does the title track from his latest album ‘Hands in the Sky’.
+His second album ‘Standing on Dust’, more funky breaks, included tracks played on the PRS Dance Podcast and featured regularly on Craig Charles’ BBC6 Music ‘Funk & Soul Show’, and his new tracks continue to be played by Craig on his show.
 Rory was featured in the PRS ‘M’ magazine as a rising new talent and has seen praise from artists such as Fatboy Slim, Afrika Bambaata, Craig Charles, Mr Scruff, DJ Cam, Fake Blood, Ali Shaheed Muhammad from A Tribe Called Quest among others.
-He has a monthly Podcast on Ramp Shows Blog.

-He is currently collaborating with vocalists/artists for new projects and is always interested to hear from others who would like to be involved.
+He is currently collaborating with vocalists/artists for new projects with Tall House Digital, including Kitten & The Hip (Ashley Slater & Scarlett Quinn) from Brighton and Floyd Crystal from The Netherlands and is always interested to hear from others who would like to be involved.

 Rory has enjoyed DJ-ing at many Festivals and Clubs including the legendary Leeds Festival and continues to thrive on stage as an active and crowd pleasing performer!